avery-gfs/projects/sample-plan.md

 **Development step 2**

-Write code to load the JSON data into our program.

-**Development step 3**

 Write code to prompt the user for a starting and ending station.
 Check to make sure the station names are valid.

-**Development step 4**
+**Development step 3**

 Write a function that uses breadth-first search to find a route between two stations.
 Have the function return the path as a list of station objects.

-**Development step 5**
+**Development step 4**

 Print the names of the stations in the route found by the search algorithm.
 Display the length of the route.

+**Development step 5**

+Add more stations to the program.

 **What are your non-goals for the project? (problems you aren't going to worry about solving)**

 I won't worry about suggesting alternative routes, I'll just go with the first route the search finds.

-**What can we do to keep adding to the project once the initial work is complete?**

-Add more stations to the program.